chaos-mesh/chaos-mesh/doc/get_started_on_minikube.md

 >
 > There are some known restrictions for Chaos Operator deployed on `minikube` clusters:
 > - `netem chaos` is only supported for `minikube` clusters >= version 1.6.
+>

-    In `minikube`, the default virtual machine driver's image doesn't contain the `sch_netem` kernel module in smaller versions.
+>   In `minikube`, the default virtual machine driver's image doesn't contain the `sch_netem` kernel module in smaller versions.
 You can use `none` driver (if your host is Linux with the `sch_netem` kernel module loaded) to try these chaos actions on `minikube` or [build an image with sch_netem by yourself](https://minikube.sigs.k8s.io/docs/contributing/iso/).

-## Run Chaos Mesh
+## Step 3: Run Chaos Mesh

 Refer to the Steps in [Run Chaos Mesh](run-chaos-mesh.md)